natalieagus/50002/docs/Labs/lab4-part1.md

 Then, you shall **paste** the implementation of your 32-bit ALU unit created in Lab 3: ALU.
 Be sure to include **all** files required by your `alu.luc`.

 {: .important}
-Since there's only 1 FPGA per group, you need to work through this lab as a 1D group during class.
+Since there's only 1 FPGA per group, you need to work through this lab as a 1D group during class and **obtain checkoff as a group** by the end of the Lab next week.
 However each person must still submit the lab questionnaire **individually**.

-You are <span style="color:#ff791a; font-weight: bold;">not required</span> to submit your code for this lab.
+You are <span style="color:#ff791a; font-weight: bold;">not required</span> to submit your code for this lab, only to show your implementation to your TA and instructors by the end of the Lab next week.
 Simply head to eDimension and do the lab **questionnaire** by the stipulated due date.

 ## Related Class Materials
 The lecture notes on [Building the Beta CPU](https://natalieagus.github.io/50002/notes/betacpu), and [Designing an Instruction Set](https://natalieagus.github.io/50002/notes/instructionset) are closely related to this lab.